connexcs/docs/docs/acronyms-and-definitions.md

 [EKS]: <> (Add more to PSTN)

+**RTP** - Real-time Transer Protocol, a network protocol used to move media across IP-based systems.
 **SIP** - Session Initiation Protocol, a TCP/IP-based network protocol used in VoIP telephony to establish connections for telephone calls.